jahenderson777/flexiana/README.md

 ## Dev REPL instructions

-From VS Code with Calva, run Jack-in, select `shadow-cljs`, select :app profile, wait, select :app build, wait for build to complete, open `core.clj`, run `Calva: Load current file and dependencies`, wait for file to load and repl prompt to change, eval `(-main)` in the repl.
+From VS Code with Calva, run Jack-in, select `shadow-cljs`, select :app profile, wait, select :app build, wait for build to complete ~~, open `core.clj`, run `Calva: Load current file and dependencies`, wait for file to load and repl prompt to change, eval `(-main)` in the repl.~~

 Browse to http://localhost:3000/index.html

 ## System Notes